 The usage of the memo field is by agreement between the sender and recipient of the note.
-The memo field SHOULD be encoded either as:
+The memo field SHOULD be encoded as one of:

-- \cdot a UTF-8 human-readable string [Unicode], padded by appending zero bytes; or - an arbitrary sequence of 512 bytes starting with a byte value of 0xF5 or greater, which is therefore not a valid UTF-8 string.
+- a UTF-8 human-readable string [Unicode], padded by appending zero bytes; or - the byte 0xF6 followed by 511 0x00 bytes, indicating "no memo"; or - any other sequence of 512 bytes starting with a byte value 0xF5 or greater (which is therefore not a valid UTF-8 string), as specified in [ZIP-302].

-In the former case, wallet software is expected to strip any trailing zero bytes and then display the resulting UTF-8 string to the recipient user, where applicable.
+When the first byte value is less than 0xF5, wallet software is expected to strip any trailing zero bytes and then display the resulting UTF-8 string to the recipient user, where applicable.
 Incorrect UTF-8-encoded byte sequences SHOULD be displayed as replacement characters (U+FFFD).